 - To provide support and build capacity in using and applying data, tools, and methods developed under the project through an effective knowledge sharing programme.

-JNCC, DECR, and SAERI will work collaboratively and build upon previous projects in the Turks and Caicos Islands to achieve these objectives and ensure they have a lasting legacy.
+JNCC, DECR, and SAERI worked collaboratively and built upon previous projects in the Turks and Caicos Islands to achieve these objectives and ensure the lasting legacy of the project.

-A key priority throughout the project is effective communication to raise awareness of the value of natural assets, why these must be managed sustainably, and how to achieve this.
-The project will engage TCI stakeholders including local communities, science professionals, and decision-makers to help embed the natural capital approach into the new Environment Strategy for the Turks and Caicos Islands.
+A key priority throughout the project was effective communication to raise awareness of the value of natural assets, why these must be managed sustainably, and how to achieve this.
+TCI stakeholders including local communities, science professionals, and decision-makers were engaged to help embed the natural capital approach into the new Environment Strategy for the Turks and Caicos Islands.

 You can find out more about this work in JNCC's Nature News article From ridge to reef Building an Environment Strategy for the Turks and Caicos Islands (page 10–11).